dbissell6/DFIR/Explorations+Reflections/Explorations+Reflections7.md

 # Joining L3AK

 Not too long after the winter sherlock collection (OPTinselTrace) someone reached out saying the writeup was dope and asked if I wanted to join a CTF team on the forensics branch.
-In the last post I was lamenting on the struggles of being alone so i did some research found they were a top team and accpeted.
+In the last post I was lamenting on the struggles of being alone so I did some research found they were a top team and accpeted.
 The experience has been completly different.
-Before I would try out a most east and medium taking ~50% of the time in the competition.
+Before I would try out a most easy and medium challenges taking ~50% of the time in the competition.
 I would eventually get to some hard and insane in the forensics and misc category and solve maybe 1 or 2.

 Working with a good large team almost all time is dedicated to hard forensics problems.
 There have been differences in the process of solving problems too.
-One that sticks out post right now is I found a some suspicious powershell logs, when sharing them with the team smoeone else was able to notice exactly what they were and the next steps to solving.
+One that sticks out right now is I found a some suspicious powershell logs, when sharing them with the team someone else was able to notice exactly what they were and the next steps to solving.
 Thinking back to doing it on my own, it was a huge disk, many users and while knowing it was suspicious I may still have started to look for other pieces of evidence maybe eventually even just getting stuck.